MariaGrillo/Risk-Profile-Predictor/README.md

 - Family_Hist_1-5 - A set of normalized variables relating to the family history of the applicant.
 - Medical_History_1-41 - A set of normalized variables relating to the medical history of the applicant.
 - Medical_Keyword_1-48 - A set of dummy variables relating to the presence of/absence of a medical keyword being associated with the application.
-- Response - This is the target variable, an ordinal variable relating to the final decision associated with an application
+- Response - This is the target variable, an ordinal variable relating to the final decision associated with an application.

 **The following variables are all categorical (nominal):**
 ```